-The Canals Panel maintains high level contacts with relevant shipping Canal authorities, to ensure proper industry representation and consultation on any Canal developments that affect commercial, trade or operational aspects of international shipping.
+The Canals Sub-Committee maintains high level contacts with relevant shipping Canal authorities, to ensure proper industry representation and consultation on any Canal developments that affect commercial, trade or operational aspects of international shipping.

 This includes providing official, consensus based responses (on behalf of the global shipping industry) to relevant public consultations conducted by national canal authorities.